Chemical Allergies: Shampoo, Cleaners, and More

 - Any previous skin reactions

-If you have a mild reaction, you can sometimes treat symptoms yourself with over-the-counter medications such as calamine lotion, antihistamines, or cortisone ointments.
+Got a mild reaction?
+You can sometimes treat symptoms yourself with over-the-counter medications such as calamine lotion, antihistamines, or cortisone ointments.

-If you have frequent or severe outbreaks, see your doctor.
-He can help you identify what's causing the problems and give you prescription medications if you need them.
+See your doctor if you have frequent or severe outbreaks.
+He can help you find out why it happens and give you prescription medications if you need them.